Rochelle Zell Jewish High School: History

 Rochelle Zell Jewish High School opened in 2001 as Chicagoland Jewish High School, with 26 students: 23 freshmen and 3 sophomores.
 In the 2005–2006 school year, 94 students attended Rochelle Zell, and the number increased to 132 students in the 2007–2008 school year, along with many new faculty members.
 Due to growth in its student body, Rochelle Zell moved from its Morton Grove campus to a high school in Deerfield in Fall 2007.

 In 2015, the school received a donation from the Zell Family Foundation and subsequently changed its name to Rochelle Zell Jewish High School.

-For the 2019–2020 school year, enrollment was nearly 180 students drawn from over 20 communities throughout Chicago and its suburbs.
+For the 2025-2026 school year, enrollment was nearly 140 students drawn from over 25 communities throughout Chicago and its suburbs.
 Roughly three-quarters of current students advance to Rochelle Zell from Jewish day schools.
 The remaining students attend local public and private schools before transferring to Rochelle Zell.
+The Rochelle Zell student body includes students from all streams of Judaism.

 Curriculum

 Rochelle Zell Jewish High School offers a dual curriculum of general studies and Jewish studies.
-It is affiliated with the Center for Jewish Day Schools, and its student body includes students from all streams of Judaism.
-Each school day includes a morning Shacharit prayer service and an optional afternoon Minchah service.
+Required courses over the four years include English, Hebrew, Jewish Studies, Mathematics, Science, and Social Science.
+Students also have an option to take Spanish as an additional language, and they choose from a variety of Arts & Electives courses including Computer Science, Model United Nations, Newspaper, and Studio Art.
+Each year 13-15 Advanced Placement courses are offered to juniors and seniors across the curriculum.

+Rochelle Zell is affiliated with Prizmah and the Lake Michigan Association of Independent Schools, and accredited by ISACS.

-Athletics
+Athletics and Activities

-Rochelle Zell is a member of the Chicago Prep Conference (CPC) and offers a variety of sports, such as baseball, basketball, cross country, golf, soccer, swimming, tennis, volleyball, and wrestling.
-The Rochelle Zell boys' basketball team were CPC division champions in the 2016–2017 season and IHSA regional champions in 2010, 2013, 2014, and 2019.
-In 2013 the boys' basketball team became the first Jewish high school in Illinois to compete in an IHSA sectional championship.
-The boys' cross country team won CPC championships from 2010 through 2017, while the girls' team won the CPC championships in 2010, 2011, and 2019.
-The girls' soccer team won CPC championships in 2015, 2016, and 2019.
-The boys' soccer team won their first CPC championship in 2018.
-The girls' volleyball team won the 2012 IHSA regional championship.
-The boys' volleyball team won the CPC in 2012 and 2018 and the CPC tournament in 2017 and 2018.

-The bowling team was cut in the 2019–2020 academic year.
+Rochelle Zell is a member of the Chicago Prep Conference (CPC) of the Illinois High School Association (IHSA) and offers 14 sports, such as baseball, boys and girls basketball, boys and girls cross country, golf, boys and girls soccer, boys and girls tennis, boys and girls track & field, and boys and girls volleyball.

+In addition to the athletics program, RZJHS offers over 20 clubs led by student leaders.